grpc/grpc.io/content/docs/quickstart/dart.md

 [https://github.com/google/protobuf/releases](https://github.com/google/protobuf/releases)

   * Unzip this file.
-  * Update the environment variable `PATH` to include the path to the protoc binary file.
+  * Update the environment variable `PATH` to include the path to the `protoc` binary file.

-Next, install the protoc plugin for Dart
+Next, install the `protoc` plugin for Dart

 ```sh
 $ pub global activate protoc_plugin
 ```

 The compiler plugin, `protoc-gen-dart`, is installed in `$HOME/.pub-cache/bin`.
-It must be in your $PATH for the protocol compiler, protoc, to find it.
+It must be in your `PATH` for the protocol compiler, protoc, to find it.

 ```sh
 $ export PATH=$PATH:$HOME/.pub-cache/bin